NURVE Block Registry

 The National Ultrasound-Guided Nerve Block Registry

-The NURVE Registry is a multi-center observational research initiative developed by the founders of BlockHeads to systematically study the use of ultrasound-guided regional anesthesia (UGRA) in emergency medicine practice.
+The NURVE Block Registry is a multi-center observational research initiative developed by the founders of BlockHeads to systematically study the use of ultrasound-guided regional anesthesia (UGRA) in emergency medicine practice.

 Regional anesthesia is increasingly recognized as an effective, opioid-sparing strategy for acute pain management in emergency medicine.
 However, the published literature remains limited by small sample sizes, single-center experiences, and procedural heterogeneity.
-The NURVE Registry was established to address these limitations by creating a large-scale, standardized dataset capturing real-world emergency physician–performed nerve blocks.
+The NURVE Block Registry was established to address these limitations by creating a large-scale, standardized dataset capturing real-world emergency physician–performed nerve blocks.

 Participating sites prospectively collect structured data on ultrasound-guided nerve block procedures performed in the emergency department.
 Key data domains include: